 “The sad fact is that the passionate attraction that so consumed them when they first courted dies down as they get to know each other well.
 In time, it becomes an ember.
 Often, an ash.
 (P, 173)”

 Seligman uses the term ‘Acedia’ (from the Greek, roughly translated as sloth and neglect) to describe this phenomenon.
-He argues Acedia, or sexual decline in otherwise healthy couples, should be recognised as a common and costly disorder that demands more research into understanding and preventing it.
+He argues Acedia, or sexual decline in otherwise healthy couples, should be recognized as a common and costly disorder that demands more research into understanding and preventing it.

-Soften your “start up.”
+Soften your “start-up.”

 All couples have disagreements.
 But what damages a relationship most is how quickly the arguments turn nasty.

 Gottman’s research has shown couples who become very hostile very quickly during disagreements are far more likely to break up.
 It seems nobody wants to live in a war zone.
 So Gottman uses the term ‘soften your start-up’ to encourage us to stay calmer for longer during disagreements.
-The ability to discuss sensitive issues while remaining calm is a basic, entry level requirement of a successful relationship.
+The ability to discuss sensitive issues while remaining calm is a basic, entry-level requirement of a successful relationship.

-Interestingly, when an individual makes a deliberate effort, from the outset, to remain just little calmer when going into a tense conversation they usually find they can stay in complete control.
+Interestingly, when an individual makes a deliberate effort, from the outset, to remain just a little calmer when going into a tense conversation they usually find they can stay in complete control.
 This is because the very decision to stay a little calmer involves the pre-frontal cortex.
 And once activated this ‘human’ part of the brain inhibits the more primitive midbrain.